 Hope deferred makes the heart sick, but when the desire comes, it is a tree of life.
 Proverbs 13:12

-Unrelenting disappointments (hope deferred) in certain areas of your life can so wear you out to a point where you despair to pray or to keep your expectations alive.
+Unrelenting disappointments (hope deferred) in certain areas of your life can so wear you out to a point where you are not willing to pray or keep your expectations alive.
 David got to this point of despair; he lamented, “I am weary with my crying…while I wait for my God,” (Psalm 69:3).
-At such times, you are assailed by a series of temptations – the temptation to quit, to give up on your desire, to distrust the word of God, to become indifferent towards God, to backslide or to look for alternative ways to satisfy your desire your own way.
+At such times, you are assailed by a series of temptations – the temptation to quit, to give up on your desire, to distrust the word of God, to become indifferent towards God, to backslide, or to look for alternative ways to satisfy your desire your own way.

-Any time you choose an ungodly alternative means to satisfy a desire, you sow to the wind, and it often results in a whirlwind.
-E.g. Abraham and Sarah with the issue of Ishmael; King Saul and his unlawful sacrifice, Esau and the sale of his birthright (See Genesis 16:1-6, I Samuel 13:5-14, Genesis 25:29-34).
-Surely, you will get a temporal satisfaction for your desire, but, it comes back to haunt you.
+Any time you chose an ungodly alternative means to satisfy a desire, you sow to the wind, and it often results in a whirlwind, e.g. Abraham and Sarah with the issue of Ishmael; King Saul and his unlawful sacrifice; Esau and the sale of his birthright (See Genesis 16:1-6, I Samuel 13:5-14, Genesis 25:29-34).
+Surely, you will get a temporal satisfaction for your desire, but it comes back to haunt you.

 Therefore, if you have done all you know to do according to the Word, and your situation doesn’t change, you must keep standing and believing.
 It may not be easy or convenient, but, it will keep you sane as well as rooted in faith.
-Remember, God needs your faith in order to still work miracles in your life (Matthew 13:58, Luke 18:7-8).
-Also, you must understand that God is not only just, He is also on your side, so you must trust His heart regardless of your situation.
+Remember, God needs your faith in order to work miracles in your life (Matthew 13:58, Luke 18:7-8).
+Also, you must understand that not only is He God, He is also on your side.
+So you must trust His heart regardless of your situation.

-O Lord, I ask for grace to trust your heart in all circumstances, as well as remain rooted in faith till I see Your goodness in the land of the living.
++ O Lord, I ask for the grace to trust your heart in all circumstances, as well as remain rooted in faith till I see Your goodness in the land of the living in Jesus’ name.